DonghaoWu/MERN-template-application/README.md

 ### `Brief Contents & codes position`
 1. Download the repo and install the dependencies.
 2. Set up MongoDB Altas.
-3. Create a folder called 'config' in top directory.
+3. Create a file called 'default.json' in 'config' folder.
 4. Add a new database model (back end).
 5. Add a new back end api route (back end).
 6. Add a new component (front end).